 I think the PT course gave me a great starting platform, but level 3 didn’t feel in-depth enough to actually train for performance.

 Personal training sessions are a huge investment.
 I wish I could afford to see someone twice a week, however, life as a student means that isn’t possible.
 I am going to invest in fortnightly sessions with Harvey, a Functional Range Conditioning Mobility Specialist (yep, not entirely sure what that is either), but I worked with him during Tokyo Marathon training to work on my range of movement and to improve my mobility and it helped a lot.

 And I’m also going to be working with a plan in my own time, putting in to practice the form and knowledge I learned from No 1 Fitness.

-For those of you who are looking to improve your own strength for running, I’ve got a few of my personal recommendations from trainers that I know, or follow online, that create personalised plans, or affordable training for those (like me, that do not have unlimited funds to throw at their running hobby!)
+For those of you who are looking to improve your own strength for running, I’ve got a few of my personal recommendations from trainers that I know, or follow online, who create personalised plans, or affordable training for those like me, that do not have unlimited funds to throw at their running hobby!

 Online Strength Coaching for Runners

 The Movement Blueprint – this is the online platform that Harvey and his business partner, Tom Bliss, have developed.
 I think he said it was £40 a month, for workouts in 4 week blocks.
 They aren’t personalised but I’m sure you can discuss options for more targeted online strength plans directly with Harv.

 Train with Tashi – my friend Tashi is a speedy little runner, smashing out half marathons and 10Ks like it ain’t no big deal.
 Tashi did the No 1 Fitness course a couple of years ago, and has since worked hard to improve her knowledge to work with runners to develop their strength and speed.
 She’s even been working with Adidas here in London to host her own Run Strong class (wish it was available all the time!)
 She creates running specific strength training plans, and trains personal clients.